IanFinlayson/exploring-cs/chapter02.md

 This is the line that actually tells the Python interpreter to do something.
 Python comes with lots of commands called **functions** built in that cause it to do different things.
 One of these is `print`.
 The parenthesis mark the things that will be printed.
-In this case, it\'s just the message \"Hello World!\".
+In this case, it's just the message "Hello World!".

 Both the parenthesis and the quotation marks are needed for the program to work.
 You can change the message inside the quotation marks to